whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-29-Her-Shave-Co-January-2016-First-Box-Subscription-Review-Coupon.md

 <DT>Gillette & Big Ben Stainless Steel Blades</DT>
 </DL>

 <p>I'm starting off with the blades since I'll be showing how to insert them into the razor soon after.
-Each starter box will contain brands of blades that may be not be the same as mine, so there are variations on this.</p>
+Each starter box will contain brands of blades that may not be the same as mine, so there are variations on this.</p>

 <br>